+Formerly Asia Pacific Breweries.
 Makers of Tiger beer and other beverages.
-Previously a joint venture between the Netherlands' Heineken and the Singapore conglomerate Fraser and Neave.
-Heineken acquired the company in late 2012.
+Founded in 1931 as a joint venture between the Heineken and Fraser and Neave.
+Heineken became full owners in 2013.

 | Heineken NV

 APB is one of the few corporate organisations in Singapore to set up its own philanthropic foundation, the Asia Pacific Breweries Foundation (APB Foundation).
 The APB Foundation renders financial aid to causes in Creativity Development, achievements in Human Excellence and Humanitarian Causes.